flatpak/flatpak-builder-tools/go/README.md

 # Go

 This script requires Go and git to be installed.
+You also need the Python in [requirements.txt](./requirements.txt).

 This script works by creating a new Go module in a temporary folder, add the given Go package as a dependency, and then runs `go list -m all` to get the full list of Go modules.
 For each module, it uses `go list -m -json <module>` to get detailed information.
 And then finally, it outputs the module in YAML format.